rjodon-compas-forks/compas-dev.github.io/_sources/introduction.rst.txt

 Main library
 ============

-The main library consists of a core package (``compas``) and several additional packages for integration of the core functionality in CAD software.
+The main library consists of a core package (:mod:`compas`) and several additional packages for integration of the core functionality in CAD software (:mod:`compas_rhino`, :mod:`compas_blender`, :mod:`compas_maya`).
 The core package defines all *real* functionality.
 The CAD packages simply provide a unified framework for processing, visualising, and interacting with datastructures and geometrical objects, and for building user interfaces in different CAD software.

-`The documentation of the main library <http://compas-dev.github.io>`_ provides many more resources for further exploration.
+`The documentation of the main library <https://compas-dev.github.io>`_ provides many more resources for further exploration. `The API reference <https://compas-dev.github.io/main/reference.html>`_ contains detailed information about the functionality of the core package and the CAD packages:

+* :mod:`compas`
+* :mod:`compas_rhino`
+* :mod:`compas_blender`
+* :mod:`compas_maya`

 Additional packages
 ===================

+The additional packages supplement the main library with functionality related to specialised topics.
+These packages can be related to ongoing or completed research, or simply provide additional functionality, as a service to other users.
+For an overview of available packages, see https://compas-dev.github.io/packages/.

 Resources